Esteban Campodónico Prize

 The Esteban Campodónico Prize is a prize awarded annually since 1995 to individuals or institutions that have benefited Peruvian society by their work.
 The prize is funded by a legacy left by Esteban Campodónico, an Italian-Peruvian medical doctor, university professor, and philanthropist.
-The prize is managed jointly by Clover Foundation in New York and the University of Piura in Peru.
+The prize is managed jointly by Clover Foundation in New York and the University of Piura in Piura, Peru.

 The aim of the prize is to recognize and encourage outstanding individuals and institutions for their commitment and significant contributions to the development of Peruvian society, especially its most vulnerable populations.

 Establishment of the Prize

 Dr. Esteban Campodónico was born in Italy in 1866.
 At age 13 he immigrated with his family to Peru, where he studied medicine and became a physician and professor of medicine at the National University of San Marcos in Lima.

 Excerpt from Last Will and Testament of Esteban Campodónico establishing the Esteban Campodónico Prize.

 He was unmarried until the last year of his life and had no children.
 He had several sisters who married and had children.
 In his will, drawn up in August 1937, he specified that his Peruvian assets would be left to his relatives, but in addition, he established a fund whose income would be used for prizes "to further the scientific progress in Peru, with humane and welfare purpose."

 However, in September, 1937 he traveled to the United States, and on June 30, 1938 he married Ethel C. Graff, a California socialite who lived in Oakland, California.
 It is not known exactly how they met; most likely they met while both were traveling, and kept in touch by letter thereafter.
 It could have been something similar to what we know happened earlier: on a trip to Europe with her parents in 1914, Ethel met a German physician and two years later announced her engagement to him, although ultimately that wedding did not take place.
 Dr. Campodonico amended his will so that the earnings of the trust fund would support his widow after his death.
 The couple took a steamer to Peru; during the trip he contracted pneumonia and died on October 23, 1938.
 Ethel was 52 years old at the time of his death, and lived to be 97.